 - 1. Contingencies and system conditions that the RAS is intended to remedy. - 2.
 The action(s) to be taken by the RAS in response to disturbance conditions. - 3.
 A summary of technical studies, if applicable, demonstrating that the proposed RAS actions satisfy system performance objectives for the scope of system events and conditions that the RAS is intended to remedy.
 The technical studies summary shall also include information such as the study year(s), system conditions, and contingencies analyzed on which the RAS design is based, and the date those technical studies were performed. - 4.
 Information regarding any future system plans that will impact the RAS. - 5.
-RAS Entity proposal and justification for Limited Impact RAS designation. - 6.
-Documentation describing the system performance resulting from the possible inadvertent operation of the RAS, except for Limited Impact RAS, caused by any single RAS component malfunction.
-Single component malfunctions in a RAS not determined to be a Limited
+Exit Strategy that has been identified including the approved transmission project or ERCOT's recommendation to mitigate the need for the RAS.
+For example, reconductor Point A to Point B. - 6.
+RAS Entity proposal and justification for Limited Impact RAS designation.

-- Impact RAS must satisfy the requirements in paragraph (3)(f) of Section 11.2, Remedial Action Schemes. - 7.
-An evaluation indicating that the RAS settings and operation avoid adverse interactions with other RASs, and protection and control systems. - 8.
+- 7. Documentation describing the system performance resulting from the possible inadvertent operation of the RAS, except for Limited Impact RAS, caused by any single RAS component malfunction.
+Single component malfunctions in a RAS not determined to be a Limited Impact RAS must satisfy the requirements in paragraph (3)(f) of Section 11.2, Remedial Action Schemes. - 8.
+An evaluation indicating that the RAS settings and operation avoid adverse interactions with other RASs, and protection and control systems. - 9.
 Identification of other affected non-ERCOT Control Areas.